Essential dimension of group schemes over a local scheme: Definitions and general results

-\begin{prop} The essential dimension of a group scheme $G$ over $S$ is equal to the essential dimension of an $S$-classifying $G$-torsor, if it exists. \end{prop} \begin{proof} Clearly the essential dimension of $G$ is bigger than or equal to the essential dimension of any $G$-torsor, in particular of an $S$-classifying $G$-torsor.
+\begin{prop} The essential dimension of a group scheme $G$ over $S$ is equal to the essential dimension of an $S$-classifying $G$-torsor, if it exists. \end{prop} \begin{proof} Clearly the essential dimension of $G$ is greater than or equal to the essential dimension of any $G$-torsor, in particular of an $S$-classifying $G$-torsor.
 We will now prove that the essential dimension of any $G$-torsor is at most the essential dimension of an $S$-classifying $G$-torsor.

 Let $f':Y'\to X'$ be a $G$-torsor and let $f:Y\to X$ be an $S$-classifying $G$-torsor.
 Let $n$ be the essential dimension of $f$.
 Moreover we can suppose that the $S$-dimension of $X'$ is strictly positive otherwise there is nothing to prove.
-So let us consider a weak $S$-compression $f'':Y''\to X''$ of $f$ such that $\dim_S X''=n$.
-By Lemma \ref{lem:dominant compressions} there exists an open $S$-dense $V$ of $X$ such that $f_V$ is a defined weak $S$-compression of $f''$.
-Now $f$ is an $S$-classifying $G$-torsor so $f_V$ is a weak $S$-compression of $f'$, then $f''$ is a weak compression of $f'$ by Lemma \ref{lem:composition of compressions} (i).
-So the essential dimension of $f'$ is smaller or equal to $n$. \end{proof}
+So let us consider a weak $S$-compression $f'':Y''\to X''$ of $f$ such that $\dim_{S} X''=n$.
+By \reftext{Lemma~\ref{lem:dominantcompressions}} there exists an $S$-dense open subscheme $V$ of $X$ such that $f''$ is a defined everywhere weak $S$-compression of $f_{V}$.
+Now $f$ is an $S$-classifying $G$-torsor so $f_{V}$ is a weak $S$-compression of $f'$, then $f''$ is a weak compression of $f'$ by \reftext{Lemma~\ref{lem:compositionofcompressions}} (i).
+So the essential dimension of $f'$ is less than or equal to $n$. \end{proof}

-We now give a condition for the existence of an $S$-classifying torsor, in the case $S$ is local. \begin{prop} Let us suppose $S$ local.
-Let $G$ be a group scheme and let us suppose that $G$ acts linearly over $\AA^n_S$ and that there exists an $S$-dense open subscheme $Y$ of $\mathbb{A}^n_S$ such that we have an induced $G$-torsor $f:Y\to X$.
+We now give a condition for the existence of an $S$-classifying torsor, in the case $S$ is local. \begin{prop} Let us suppose $S$ is local.
+Let $G$ be a group scheme and let us suppose that $G$ acts linearly on $\mathbb{A}^{n}_{S}$ and that there exists an $S$-dense $G$-stable open subscheme $Y$ of $\mathbb{A}^{n} _{S}$ such that we have an induced $G$-torsor $f:Y\to X$, with $X$ an object of $\mathfrak{C}_{S}$.
 Then $f$ is an $S$-classifying $G$-torsor.
-In particular the essential dimension of $G$ is finite and smaller than $n-\dim_S G$. \end{prop}
+In particular the essential dimension of $G$ is finite and less than or equal to $n-\dim_{S} G$. \end{prop}

 \begin{proof} The last statement is clear.